poproar/Barnabas-Instructors-Guide/_lessons/04/index.md

 ---

 #### Review
+* What does C.A.D. stand for?
+* Can you explain what 3-D means?
 * What advantages does CAD give us as opposed to designing by hand?

 ### Step 1: Creating An Assembly File (10 -15 minutes)